-* The “Pits” is the Total area extending from the Container sheds located to the west of the sheds to the east side fence and from the creek to the third fence
+* The “Pits” is the Total area extending from the Container sheds located to the west of the sheds to the east side fence and from the creek to the 3rd fence.

 * The “Running in” area is 30 metres from the east fence

-* The “Helicopter Hovering” area is in a reserved part of the field at the NE corner of the field.
+* The “Helicopter / Multirotor Hovering” area is in a reserved part of the field at the NE corner of the field.

 d) To comply with insurance requirements, visiting flyers MUST sign and fill in the visiting flyers register located in the pound with MAAA number if applicable and MOP certificates shown, if applicable.
 The name and MAAA number of introducing member must also be recorded.
 A maximum of three visits may be permitted before membership must be completed.

-f) All children are to be in the company of and under the direct supervision of an adult.
+f) All children are to be in the company of and under the direct supervision of an adult parent or guardian.
 Children under the age of 10 years are not permitted to fly solo.

 g) All dogs are to be on a leash at all times.